-To be a leading organisation that exemplifies God’s love, enabling the poor and needy to have life to the full.
+To be Christ-centred, in enabling the disadvantaged and distressed to have life to the full.

 R Respect worth and dignity of people